Proton Wira: Exports

-The Wira was the first Proton to be produced in both left and right hand drive configurations, and it remains the company's most widely exported model to date, spanning over seventy countries in Asia, Australasia, Europe, Africa, The Middle East and Latin America.
+The Wira remains the company's most widely exported model to date, spanning over seventy countries in Asia, Australasia, Europe, Africa, The Middle East and Latin America.

 The Wira was also the first Proton to be assembled outside its home country, Malaysia.
 It was assembled in neighbouring Indonesia, Vietnam and Philippines, as well as Iran.
 Proton had planned to assemble the Wira in India, Egypt and other markets, but was held back by the 1997 Asian financial crisis.

 The Wira saw its British debut in November 1993, where it was renamed Proton Persona.
 The Persona effectively replaced the original Proton and the Mpi facelift in the British market, although both Mpi and Persona models were sold in parallel for a further three years, until Mpi imports ended in 1996.
 As with the Mpi, the Persona used multi point fuel injection to comply with the Euro emissions standards.

 Personas converted to LPG fuel were used extensively by Humberside Police, with the force operating a total 120 Personas delivered between 1997 and 2002 for general purpose and unmarked use, as well as a number of Proton Compacts.
 A Compact GTI, developed in conjunction with Lotus Cars with a 1.8-litre engine capable of producing 133 bhp, was also trialled with Humberside in 1999.
 The force aimed to convert most of its entire fleet to LPG fuel for cost-saving purposes upon the delivery of the Personas, subsequently going on to take bi-fuel petrol-LPG Impians from 2002 onwards.

 Between 2001 and 2004, the Wira in the UK used VDO-Siemens engine management systems.
-The saloon was offered with two variants: 1.3 Li and 1.5 Lxi while the aeroback was offed with four variants: 1.3 Li, 1.5 Lxi, 1.5 Lux and 1.6 Exi.
+The saloon was offered with two variants: 1.3 Li and 1.5 Lxi while the aeroback was offered with four variants: 1.3 Li, 1.5 Lxi, 1.5 Lux and 1.6 Exi.